All My Sons: Characters and cast

 disappearance and has since moved on because she knows the truth of his fate.
-She hopes that the Kellers will consent to her marriage to Larry's brother, Chris, with whom she has corresponded by mail for two years.
+She hopes that the Kellers will consent to her marriage to Larry's brother, Chris, with whom she has had corresponded by mail for two years.
 Ann is the truth-bearer in the play.

 George Deever — George, 31, is Ann's older brother: a successful New York lawyer, WWII veteran, and a childhood friend of Chris's.
 He initially believed in his father's guilt, but upon visiting Steve in jail, realizes his innocence and becomes enraged at the Kellers for deceiving him.
 He returns to save his sister from her marriage to Chris, creating the catalyzing final events.

 Dr. Jim Bayliss — Jim, 40, is a successful doctor, but is frustrated with the stifling domesticity of his life.
 He wants to become a medical researcher, but continues in his job as it pays the bills.
 He is a close friend to the Keller family and spends a lot of time in their backyard.

 Sue Bayliss — Sue, 40, is Jim's wife: needling and dangerous, but affectionate.
 She too is a friend of the Keller family, but is secretly resentful of what she sees as Chris's bad idealistic influence on Jim.
 Sue confronts Ann about her resentment of Chris in a particularly volatile scene.